mikemerin/mikemerin.github.com/_posts/2017-06-13-Random-Question-Generator-1.md

 ---

 There are plenty more methods, including the ones I didn't even get to (pop/shift, push/unshift, and insert), but those will require another change to our question object.
-I'll tackle that in the next post!
+Right now we have 31,104 possible questions, I'll tackle that in the next post and make that go even higher!

 Code on.